cypress-io/code-coverage/.github/ISSUE_TEMPLATE/bug_report.md

 **Versions**

 - What is this plugin's version?
+If this is NOT the latest [released version](https://github.com/cypress-io/code-coverage/releases) can you try the latest version, please?
+- If the plugin worked before in version X, but stopped after upgrading to version Y, please try the [released versions](https://github.com/cypress-io/code-coverage/releases) between X and Y to see where the breaking change was.
 - What is Cypress version?
 - What is your operating system?
 - What is the shell?